ShreyaLangote/PriorityOps/README.md

 An intelligent ticket management and prioritization system that uses AI agents to automatically detect duplicates, classify priorities, and manage escalations.

+## 🏆 Hackathon Submission
+This project was conceptualized and built for the **Super Hack Hackathon 2025**.

 ## 🏗️ Project Structure

 ```